 Will the activity produce effluent, other than normal sewage, that will be disposed of in a municipal sewage system?

-If yes, what estimated quantity will be produced per month?

-m3

-Will the activity produce any effluent that will be treated and/or disposed of on site?

-If yes, the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.

-Will the activity produce effluent that will be treated and/or disposed of at another facility?
+YES NO If yes, what estimated quantity will be produced per month? . m Will the activity produce any effluent that will be treated and/or disposed of on site?
+YES NO If yes, the applicant should consult with the competent authority to determine whether change to an application for scoping and EIA. it is neces sary to Will the activity produce effluent that will be treated and/or disposed of at another YES NO facility?

-VEC МО 100 NO

 If yes, provide the particulars of the facility:

 Facility name: Hendrina Power Station Ash Dams

+Less than 5 m

 Contact Julian Nair

 person:

 Postal PO Box 1003, Pullenshope, Mpumalanga

-address: -
+address:

 Postal code: 1096

-Telephone: 013 296 3400 Cell: 082 887 9493
+Telephone: e: 013 296 3400 Cell: 082 887 9493

 E-mail: nairj@eskom.co.za Fax: 086 586 3847